 “My whole time at junior college I very much felt like an alien, like I didn’t belong at school.
 And here I got to be a part of [Rising Scholars] with all these wonderful formerly incarcerated members, who are graduate students and who are doing all kinds of amazing things at school and in the community,” Cervell said.
 “Then we have a faculty advisor who is a lawyer and a professor and formerly incarcerated and incredibly dedicated to helping us pursue our dreams.”

-The thing that set her life back on a healthy track was being incarcerated, charged with three years by Cops, who ended up being Sotello’s criminology professor.
-When she got out, and found out she was about to be a grandmother, Sotello enrolled at LBSU, where she was able to embark on a compassionate and supportive relationship with Cops.
+The thing that set her life back on a healthy track was being incarcerated, charged with three years by Cops, who ended up being Sotelo’s criminology professor.
+When she got out, and found out she was about to be a grandmother, Sotelo enrolled at LBSU, where she was able to embark on a compassionate and supportive relationship with Cops.

 “She’s gone above and beyond her academic accomplishment … I’m so proud of her,” Cops said through tears.
 “Ideally, Irene’s case would be the norm; people go to prison and they turn their life around and they take advantage of resources and they come out better.”